 Fifteen hundred undergraduates share the Reed College experience each year.
 Located walking or biking distance from downtown Portland, Reed is home to students who are very serious about intellectual inquiry.

 You may have heard some things about Reed: its students are quirky (yes); marijuana is rampant (among some students, not all), and it’s a place for students who want to go into academia (75% of students go on to earn a higher degree; 25% earn a Ph.D.).

 Students considering Reed should visit before they make their decision to attend.
 The student culture is pervasive here in a different way than at most colleges.

-The students I met were smart and engaged in the Reed community.
+The students we met were smart and engaged in the Reed community.
 One talked about “full contact human chess,” an annual tradition during Renn Fayre.
-When I asked him how many people at Reed play chess, he looked at me as if it hadn’t occurred to him that everyone doesn’t know how to play chess (some of us don’t!).
+When we asked him how many people at Reed play chess, he looked at us as if it hadn’t occurred to him that everyone doesn’t know how to play chess (some of us don’t!).

-There is very little grade inflation at Reed, and students receive detailed feedback from professors throughout the semester about their work, although they don’t have access to their grades on an ongoing basis.
+There is very little grade inflation at Reed, and students receive detailed feedback from professors throughout each course about their work, although they don’t have access to their grades on an ongoing basis.
 While they do receive grades at the end of each semester, most students don’t check obsessively and many don’t know their GPA until they graduate.
 All students must complete a senior thesis, and those who double major must complete two (it’s rare).

 “Reedies,” have a strong sense of curiosity and excitement for learning that they want to share with others.
 They have an active community and want to share their ideas with others.
 They have a strong sense of how their actions impact others.
 It is a rigorous learning yet collaborative environment.